Select Language

 When can I return to my daily activities?

-RIRS is done as a day procedure or with an overnight stay depending on the nature of the stone.
+RIRS is done as a day procedure or with an overnight stay depending on the nature of the kidney stone.
 Once discharged, you may be advised to rest for a few days and avoid any strenuous activities for a week or so after the procedure.
 Pain medication may also be prescribed to manage any discomfort.

 When kidney stones are too difficult to reach, too large, numerous, or dense to be treated by the previously mentioned therapies, a more invasive method may be required.